-Just In: Your March 2018 Horoscope
+Just in: Your March 2018 Horoscope

 Gemini: May 21–June 21

-There’s attention around your worldly role early in March, and until to the 6th you can present yourself wonderfully to superiors, with great visibility and focus around your vocational direction.
+There’s attention around your worldly role early in March, and until the 6th you can present yourself wonderfully to superiors, with great visibility and focus on your vocational direction.

 From the 7th you enter a strong cycle to awaken and invigorate your connections, which lasts throughout April and into mid-May.
 Your community, wider friendships circles, or professional network are highlighted, with a great emphasis on affiliations and your place among peers.
 Life could get extra busy from the 23rd, so be sure to keep your eye on the ball around engagements, timings, and travel.

-The challenge this month is to balance your public and private life, as your social scene draws you away from close, personal bonds and important relationships—be aware of this around the 11th, Gemini.
+The challenge this month is to balance your public and private life, as your social scene draws you away from close personal bonds and important relationships—be aware of this around the 11th, Gemini.

 Photo: